Legal Support for Domestic Violence

 >>> The Intake Form is currently closed and will reopen on Monday at 9AM <<<

 What To Do When We Are Unable To Accept New Intakes

 In the event that we are unable to accept new family law intakes, please contact Northwest Justice Project by calling 1-888-201-1014 on weekdays between 9:15 am – 12:15 pm or applying for their legal assistance online here.
 If you are currently working with a YWCA advocate, you may request that they provide a direct referral to Northwest Justice Project for you.

 At YWCA Spokane, we focus on supporting survivors of intimate partner domestic violence and their children.
 We know that domestic violence can mean different things to different people.
 At YWCA Spokane, we view intimate partner domestic violence as any situation where one partner in an intimate relationship tries to maintain power and control over the other person.
 We view the survivor as the person who the controlling behavior is aimed at.
 Our services are for people who are directly impacted by intimate partner domestic violence and their children.

 Often, it is difficult to identify various forms of abuse, particularly when they are indirect or not as obvious as physical and/or sexual violence.
 YWCA Power and Control Wheel diagram is a particularly helpful tool in understanding the overall pattern of abusive and violent behaviors which are used to establish and maintain control over a partner.

 - Physical harm, bodily injury, or assault

-- Creating a fear that physical harm, bodily injury, pushing, shoving, slapping, punching, kicking, or assault will happen soon
+- Creating a fear that physical harm, bodily injury, or assault will happen

 - Sexual assault

+An Order of Protection, often called a Protection Order, is a civil order that, when violated, allows police to arrest the person who has been abusive.
 It is important to note, not all violations result in an arrest.
 Each person is responsible for reporting violations experienced.
+Order of Protection options: